Brazil's 2 top-tier black coaches target racism in soccer - WHIZ News

 The jerseys were black with an open hand making the stop sign.

-Moreira added: “If there is no prejudice in Brazil, why do blacks spend less time in school than whites? … Why Why do blacks get paid less? … There are several kinds of prejudice.”
+Machado added: “If there is no prejudice in Brazil, why do blacks spend less time in school than whites? … Why do blacks get paid less? … There are several kinds of prejudice.”

-Fluminense’s coach called his meeting with Moreira a landmark and focused on the situation in Brazilian soccer management.
+Fluminense’s coach called his meeting with Machado a landmark and focused on the situation in Brazilian soccer management.

 “Have we ever had more than three black coaches in Brazil’s Serie A and B at the same time?
 I doubt it.
 What we did today is little, very little, but we will take this as a mark for change,” Marcao said.
 “Our market is still very closed, it is in a vicious circle with one coach leaving and being replaced by the same person that was there before.
 That needs to change.”